tennesseecps/docs_docker/get-started/index.md

 - /windows/step_two/
 ---

-Welcome!
+Welcome Tennessee !
 We're excited that you want to learn Docker.

 This guide contains step-by-step instructions on how to get started with Docker.
 Some of the things you'll learn and do in this guide are: